daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 2. Gateway name : Edge 5000
 3. ID to use on the gateway: IMEI
 4. Report interval : 90 seconds
    4.1.
-Whether Thing + Portal displays the report interval : No 4.1.
+Whether Thing+ Portal displays the report interval : No 4.1.
 Whether the report interval can be changed : No
 5. Maximum number of devices : 5